-Our business could also suffer if our third-party manufacturers fail to comply with applicable laws and regulations.
-While our internal and vendor operating guidelines promote ethical business practices and our employees periodically visit and monitor the operations of our third-party manufacturers, we do not control these manufacturers or their practices.
-The violation of labor, environmental or other laws by a third-party manufacturer used by us, or the divergence of a third-party manufacturer's or partner's labor or environmental practices from those generally accepted as ethical or appropriate, could interrupt or otherwise disrupt the shipment or finished products to us or damage our reputation.
+Our business could also suffer if our third-party vendors fail to comply with applicable laws and regulations.
+While our internal and vendor operating guidelines promote ethical business practices and our associates visit and monitor the operations of our third-party vendors, we do not control these vendors or their practices.
+The violation of labor, environmental or other laws by third-party vendors used by us, or the divergence of a third-party vendor's or partner's labor or environmental practices from those generally accepted as ethical or appropriate, could interrupt or otherwise disrupt the shipment of finished products to us or damage our reputation.